Frome Town Council has developed plans for the next phase of the Market Place improvements to be completed in 2019.

 You can see the plans online here or stop by Frome Town Hall to see an exhibition of the plans and share your comments and questions with us.

-For more information please take a look at some of the frequently asked questions below.
+For more information please watch this short video or take a look at some of the frequently asked questions below.

 Market Place Improvements Phase 2: Frequently Asked Questions

 - What is proposed for the next phase of the Market Place improvements?

 The main elements include:

 Realignment of the bus laybys so that buses can park off the road.

 Enhancement of the existing informal and uncontrolled crossing points by installing wider pavements and coloured road surfacing where pedestrians regularly cross now (the existing zebra and pelican crossings will remain).